reactjs/react.dev/beta/src/content/learn/tutorial-tic-tac-toe.md

 }
 ```

 `Array(9).fill(null)` creates an array with nine elements and sets each of them to `null`.
 The `useState()` call around it declares a `squares` state variable that's initially set to that array.
 Each entry in the array corresponds to the value of a square.
-When you fill the board in later, the `squares` array will look something like this:
+When you fill the board in later, the `squares` array will look like this:

 ```jsx
 ['O', null, 'X', 'X', 'X', 'O', 'O', null, null]
 ```

-Now your `Board` component needs to pass the `value` prop down to each of the `Square` components it renders:
+Now your `Board` component needs to pass the `value` prop down to each `Square` that it renders:

 ```js {6-8,11-13,16-18}
 export default function Board() {